Applicita/Modern.CSharp.Templates/src/Uno-Markup2/AppProjectFolderName.Presentation/Readme.md

    Host = await builder.NavigateAsync<CsMarkup2Example.Shell>();
    ```

-**Note** that for the `Windows` project it may be necessary to rebuild it once, to ensure that the Windows codegen for new pages is triggered (without that codegen you will get a memory access exception on page display).
+3. **Rebuild** the `AppProjectFolderName.Windows` project and run it
+   (the rebuild is to ensure that the Windows codegen for new pages has run; without that codegen you will get an exception on page display).

 ## Add views and (view)models
 You can use `New-View.ps1` (located in the `AppProjectFolderName.Presentation` project folder) to quickly add new views - including (view)model, if applicable.
 See `New-View.ps1` for tips and parameters.